Medical Claims Processing Frequently Asked Questions

 We’ve designed the system so that sending claims is a fast and easy process.
 Claims are sent and reports are returned to you in about one minute.
 That’s hard to beat!

 All the support you need.
 We watch on our end for any difficulties you may be having.
 If we notice a problem we will give you a call to help you.
-In addition, we'll call you every few months to check on how things are going and to see if you have any questions.
 If you have a concern call our technical support line immediately.
 We can usually have your concern resolved within a minute or two.
 We are very responsive and want you to be successful at sending your claims electronically through APEX.

 Our clients have told us electronic claims payments average between 7-14 days.